High Availability for Compute Instances

 Chapter 3.
 Installing and configuring Instance HA

-This section includes all the steps needed to configure a new Instance HA deployment on a new overcloud with the goal of enabling Instance HA on a subset of Compute nodes with a custom role.
+Red Hat OpenStack Platform (RHOSP) director deploys Instance High Availability (HA).
+However, you must perform additional steps to configure a new Instance HA deployment on a new overcloud.
+After you complete the steps, Instance HA will run on a subset of Compute nodes with a custom role.

-- If you want to enable instance HA in a different environment, such as an existing overcloud using either standard or custom roles, follow only the procedures that are relevant to your deployment and adapt your templates accordingly.
+To enable instance HA in a different environment, such as an existing overcloud that uses standard or custom roles, perform only the procedures that are relevant to your deployment and adapt your templates accordingly.

 $ openstack overcloud roles generate -o ~/my_roles_data.yaml Controller Compute ComputeInstanceHA